cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

   counterpartyChannelIdentifier: Identifier,
   counterpartyVersion: string) {
   // port has already been validated
-  // assert that counterparty selected version is "ics20-1" abortTransactionUnless(counterpartyVersion === "ics20-1")
+  // assert that counterparty selected version is the same as our version channel = provableStore.get(channelPath(portIdentifier, channelIdentifier)) abortTransactionUnless(counterpartyVersion === channel.version)
 }
 ```